zdesiatnyk/elementor-registration-form/README.md

 # ELEMENTOR REGISTRATION FORM
 How to create a WP plugin that adds WP registration functionality into an Elementor Form.

-First Create Your Plugin Metadata
+First Create Your Plugin Metadata <br>

 <?php
 /**